mikael-ros/picket/README.md

 ### 🧠 Advanced, but flexible
 > [!WARNING]
-> I cannot guarantee the below working as expected, I have only recently began utilizing this methodology During development of this addon, I utilized a slightly advanced function within [git](https://git-scm.com/), [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+> I cannot guarantee the below working as expected, I have only recently began utilizing this methodology during development of this addon, I utilized a slightly advanced function within [git](https://git-scm.com/), [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 The benefit of this, I believe, is that you can simply ``git submodule update --remote`` to fetch upstream changes.
 1. In your project directory, ``git init``, if you do not already have a git repository
 2. Create the ``/addons/Picket/`` directory
 3. Execute ``git submodule add git@github.com:mikael-ros/picket.git /addons/Picket``